localstack/docs/content/en/user-guide/aws/s3/index.md

 On applying the configuration successfully, you should see the same JSON configuration file you created earlier.
 Your S3 bucket is configured to allow cross-origin resource sharing, and if you try to send requests from your local application running on [localhost:3000](http://localhost:3000), they should be successful.

-However, if you try to access your bucket from [LocalStack Web Application](https://app.localstack.cloud), you’ll see errors, and your bucket won’t be accessible anymore.
+However, if you try to access your bucket from [LocalStack Web Application](https://app.localstack.cloud), you'll see errors, and your bucket won't be accessible anymore.
 We can edit the JSON file `cors-config.json` you created earlier with the following configuration and save it:

 ```json
 {